parthian-sterlet/mcot-kernel/readme.md

 ## Input data

 MCOT requires (a) DNA sequences of ChIP-seq peaks and (b) anchor and partner motifs.
-We recommend application of a conventional *de novo* motif search tool, e.g. HOMER ([Heinz et al., 2010](https://doi.org/10.1016/j.molcel.2010.05.004)) to define the anchor motif.
+We recommend application of a conventional *de novo* motif search tool, e.g. [Homer](http://homer.ucsd.edu/homer/) ([Heinz et al., 2010](https://doi.org/10.1016/j.molcel.2010.05.004)) to define the anchor motif.

 MCOT have two options for definition of the partner motif: